Misty Rowe

-Television
+Early years

+Rowe's father was a mechanic.
+She studied at the Pasadena Playhouse on a scholarship.
+When she was young, people made fun of her because of her lisp, causing her to stop talking for a year when she was 12.
+Speech therapy helped to correct the problem.
+Rowe was born in San Gabriel, California.
+She left home at age 17 to go to Hollywood, where she lived at the Hollywood Studio Club.

+Film and television

-On television, Rowe portrayed the carhop Wendy in early episodes of the sitcom Happy Days and Maid Marian in the Mel Brooks-produced When Things Were Rotten (1975).
+In addition to her roles on Hee Haw and Hee Haw Honeys, Rowe portrayed carhop Wendy in early seasons of the sitcom Happy Days and Maid Marian in the Mel Brooks-produced When Things Were Rotten (1975).
 Rowe's 1980s television appearances include several episodes of Fantasy Island and The Love Boat and portraying a country music singer on Airwolf.

-In films, Rowe has twice portrayed Marilyn Monroe, in Goodbye, Norma Jean (1976) and Goodnight, Sweet Marilyn (1989).
+On film, Rowe has twice portrayed Marilyn Monroe, in Goodbye, Norma Jean (1976) and Goodnight, Sweet Marilyn (1989).
 Her other film credits include The Hitchhikers (1972), Loose Shoes (1980), The Man with Bogart's Face (1980), National Lampoon's Class Reunion (1982), and Meatballs Part II (1984), and the television movie SST: Death Flight (1977).

 Stage

 Rowe's stage credits include children's theater (Misty's Magic Moo Town), appearing as Patsy Cline in the off-Broadway musical Always...Patsy Cline, and the Atlantic City production Misty Christmas, Finally a Fruitcake You'll Like!
 In 2010, Rowe appeared in the self-written, off-Broadway musical Fandance: The Legend of Sally Rand.